What to Measure

 - A – Poll

-- B – Nose Band (sometimes called the cavasson)
+- B – Nose Band (sometimes called the cavesson)

 - C – Brow band

 Measure from hour horse’s temple on one side to the temple on the other side.
 Remember the brow-band measurement comes around his forehead past his ears.
 The brow band has to include room for the conchos.
-Mini’s usually measure 13-14.5; Ponies 14-15; Horses 16-17; Drafts 18-21.
+Mini’s usually measure 13-14; Ponies 14-15; Horses 16-17; Drafts 18-21.
+Make sure you have the halter on when doing this measurement, preferably a flat nylon halter.
+Include the width of the halter in your brow band measurement.
+Also make sure the halter is right behind the horse’s ears.

 - D – Length of Horse